baneteasnow/baneteasnow.github.io/_pages/now.md

 pageread6: 1
 #
 # 2
-booktitle7: "Metabolical"
+booktitle7: "An Unquiet Mind - A Memoir of Moods and Madness"
-bookyear7: 2025
+bookyear7: 2018
-author7: "Robert H. Lustig"
+author7: "Kay Redfield Jamison"
-sayfa7: 400
+sayfa7: 232
 format7: reading as a book
-pageread7: 400
+pageread7: 1
 #
 #
 ---